refactoredjello/pyredis/README.md

 **Test the server**

 Install the redis-cli and run `redis-cli PING`.
-Should get a response `PONG`.
+You should get a response `PONG`.
 Currently, supports GET, SET, ECHO, and PING commands.